GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 The empirical analysis highlights differentiated sectoral responses to digitalization across the OECD economies:

 **-Primary sectors (Agriculture, Forestry & Fishing; Mining & Quarrying):**
-The impact of digitalization remains limited but shows emerging signs of positive contribution, particularly through improvements in efficiency and resource management.
+Digitalisation effects are modest but emerging.
+Gains are primarily associated with incremental efficiency improvements, better resource allocation, and gradual adoption of digital practices.

 **-Secondary sectors (Manufacturing, Construction, Energy, Water & Waste Management):**
-Digital transformation has a stronger and more measurable effect, mainly via productivity gains, process automation, and innovation-driven growth.
+Digital transformation exerts a significant and measurable impact, mainly through productivity acceleration, process automation, and innovation-driven growth dynamics.
+These sectors show the clearest link between digital investment and tangible output gains.

 **-Tertiary and knowledge-intensive sectors (ICT, Finance, Professional, Scientific & Technical Services):**
-These sectors record the largest gains, reflecting their higher absorptive capacity for digital technologies and their role as enablers of broader economic spillovers.
+The most pronounced and sustained benefits are recorded here.
+Their high absorptive capacity for digital technologies, combined with their role as platform enablers for the wider economy, amplifies spillover effects across sectors and countries.

 **-Entrepreneurship:**
-Functions as a transmission and amplification mechanism, magnifying the positive effects of digitalization, especially in innovation-driven and service-oriented economies.
+Functions as both a transmission mechanism and an amplifier of digitalisation’s impact.
+Entrepreneurial activity enhances the scaling of digital innovations, with disproportionate effects in service-oriented and innovation-intensive economies.

 **-Dynamic responses (Impulse Response Functions):**
-IRF analysis reveals that digital shocks exert persistent and long-term positive effects on Gross Value Added (GVA), with the strongest sustained impacts observed in services, ICT, and finance.
+IRF analysis confirms that digital shocks yield persistent, long-run positive effects on GVA.
+The impacts are strongest and most resilient in services, ICT, and finance, underscoring the structural importance of digitalisation in these sectors.

 **-Sectoral Digital Economy Index (SDEI):**
-The pilot implementation of the SDEI for the Education sector demonstrates the feasibility of constructing sector-specific digital economy indicators grounded in econometric evidence.
-Results show consistent and robust index scores across OECD countries, with the EU slice confirming data reliability and comparability.
-This provides a strong foundation for extending the index methodology to additional sectors in future research.
+The pilot SDEI for the Education sector demonstrates the feasibility and robustness of sector-specific digital economy measurement.
+Results are consistent across OECD countries and validate comparability within the EU sample.
+This provides a methodological foundation for scaling the index to other industries.

+**Key Takeaways**
+-Digitalisation is a systematic driver of sectoral value added across OECD economies.
+-Entrepreneurship acts as a crucial amplifier, deepening and broadening the gains from digitalisation.
+-Policy strategies should integrate digitalisation and entrepreneurship development to maximise productivity, foster innovation, and sustain long-term economic growth.

 These findings confirm the central hypothesis of the thesis: **the Digital Economy is a key driver of sectoral value added, with entrepreneurship acting as a crucial amplifier of its impact**.